LoyolaChicagoBooks/introcs-csharp/rst/lab-division-sentences.rst

 #.
 Another common error is to proceed like with most text processors,
     and open the top File menu,
     and choose to open and edit a new file for your program.
-    *You cannot run this program from MonoDevelop.*
+    *You cannot run this program from Xamarin Studio.*
     If you have a separate project set up, but without this file or any other showing in the Solutions pad, an attempt to run the project with say no ``Main`` method (in fact no program at all).